 You will definitely benefit from bonus ranking points if you have a website that is easy to navigate for search engine bots.
 On the other hand if you make it hard for search engines to crawl and index your pages, your rankings will suffer accordingly.

-Steps involved in improving website accessibility are traditional considered as more technical aspects of SEO and they include some of the following:
+Steps involved in improving website accessibility are traditionally considered as the more technical aspects of SEO.
+And they include some of the following:

 - 301 redirects